xlladdins/xll/docs/Excel4MacrosT-Z.md

 **TRACER.DISPLAY**(direction, create)

-Direction    is logical value which, if TRUE, displays tracer arrows for precedents.
+Direction&nbsp;&nbsp;&nbsp;&nbsp;is logical value which, if TRUE, displays tracer arrows for precedents.
 If FALSE tracer arrows for dependents are displayed.

-Create    is a logical value which, if TRUE displays the next level of tracer arrows in the direction specified by direction.
+Create&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE displays the next level of tracer arrows in the direction specified by direction.
 If FALSE, removes the current level of tracer arrows in the direction specified by direction.
 A level is the number of "arrows" away from the source cell.

 **Remark**